CoFight-19/cofight-ios/README.md

 Everything is stored on device's keychain for security reasons.
 Data older than 21 days are removed on app initialization.

 ## Localisation
-The app is avaible for English and Greek.
+The app is avaible in English and Greek.
 If you need to support another language, just add the localisation, copy the **English** localisation and then translate it.

 ## Caveats